teja2010/teja2010.github.io/mdbook_src/src/N_Linux_Networking.md

 2. I can use bottom half OR softirq processing interchangeably.
 3. Softirq processing done while receiving packets is also called NET_RX processing.
 I can use this as well. :)
 4. Core network code runs in both these halves.
 But most of it is in softirq processing.

+With this, basic information we can start describing the RX and TX processing paths.